2019 September 13: Lesley and Margaret Clarkson from England

 "There, on a hill overlooking the most beautiful landscape of open prairie ground was the cemetery we needed.
 We were shown the grave site of the Clarkson family.
 To say that mum and I had tears in our eyes was an understatement.
 My dream had been realized.
 I was standing in front of my ancestor’s grave.
 I touched the head stone and stroked it.
 I spoke to them that I had found them, and they would never be forgotten from now on."
 Lesley (Clarkson) Wynter

-The museum staff members were able to provided the visitors with information about their family and took them to the Carbon cemetery to visit the gave site.
-The visitors were able to placed hand made family decorations they carried with them from England and place them on the grave.
+The museum staff members were able to provide the visitors with information about their family and took them to the Carbon cemetery to visit the grave site.
+The visitors were able to place handmade family decorations, hand carried from England, on the grave.

 Our Trip to Hanna, Wyoming

 I’ve been researching my family tree since I was 10 years old.
 It started with a school lesson and the research leading me to finding family connections in Hanna, Wyoming.

 My mother was diagnosed with cancer earlier in the year, so we put into action my dream trip of going to Hanna and finding my Clarkson ancestors.
 She wanted to make sure I realized that dream.
 We decided to make it my birthday gift also.

 We departed the UK on the 9th September, very early, like 02.00 hrs., and travelled to Manchester airport.
 We hopped on a plane, both of us very excited.
 We had to change flights in Newark, to Denver and then another flight to Casper.
 We landed very late and had to find a hotel.
 We found the Hotel 9 in Casper, booked in and flopped into bed.
 The next day was my birthday, the 10th, because we were so tired, we didn't go far for the next few days, even though we had planned to go to ‘The Battle of the Big Horn,' but we were warned not to go as the weather was changing for the worst.
 We didn't go, that is saved for another time now.